-In the beginning, when writing your first line of test code, keep in mind a simple class pattern.
-In the end, your software will be more flexible.
+In the beginning, when writing your first line of test code, keep in mind simple (single) class patterns.
+Attentive pattern selection can expedite the journey to loosely-coupled high-cohesion applications.

 Principles 2 through 4 are relevant for empowering project teams.

-Starting with project inception, adopt a coherent Pattern Palette by beginning with a proven pattern language.
+Upon project inception, move quickly to adopt a coherent Pattern Palette.
 Continue to mature your team palette throughout the project life cycle.

-When authoring a narrative in Java, imagine the potential reading audience.
-Such a narrative—your code—will be understood beyond a pair programmer and immediate project team.
+When authoring a business narrative in Java, imagine the potential reading audience.
+Such a narrative—your code—may be durable for decades.

 Principles 5 through 8 are relevant for harmonizing enterprise communication.

-When promoting application architecture, design or implementation recommendations, establish a reference application as an alternative to comprehensive documentation.
+When seeking application architecture, design, or implementation recommendations, use a reference application as an alternative to comprehensive documentation.

 When learning a reference application consider face-to-face, hands-on, training.
 Instructor elaboration provides additional context for self-study.